 The competition map has been drawn specifically for the OMM Alps on the scale 1-30,000m, contours at 15m.
 Cartography symbols are slightly different than on standard topographical maps, so the legend should be read.
 On the map, race-specific details are marked: start, finish, campground, restricted areas, compulsory routes, etc. and checkpoints.
 Item descriptions are printed on the map.
 If a SI station does not work, note the station code with pen on your map.

 Maps are only issued at the respective start, one per participant.
 There are different maps for Saturday and Sunday, so there are a total of 4 cards per team.

 The whole time is taken with an electronic stamping system.
 Sportident SI Cards are used for the timing.
 Each team gets a SI Card which a participant must wear on the wrist for the entire race.
 Before the start, the “Clear” and then the “Check” box must be punched.
 At the start time the “start” box has to be punched.
 Teams who forget to punch the start will not place in the results.
 The time is stopped by punching the finish.
 Examples are shown during racing briefing.

 All checkpoints have at least one control box, which must be punched.
 A sound can be heard while punching and a small lamp lights up.
-If the control box does not work, the map can be be stamped with a manual punch on the control.
 On some checkpoints there are several control boxes to avoid waiting times.
 Only one box needs to be punched.

 The SI cards are fastened to the wrist with a band and can only be removed on the Sunday.
 If the SI Card is removed during the race, there is a risk of disqualification.
 If the SI Card is lost (even if accidentally taken after the race), the participant must pay 50 Euros.
 Own SI cards are not allowed.